rse/upd/README.md

 Abstract
 --------

-This is a small Command-Line Interface (CLI) for upgrading the package dependencies in an NPM `package.json` configuration file while strictly preserving the formatting of the existing JSON syntax.
+This is a small Command-Line Interface (CLI) for upgrading the JavaScript package dependencies in an Node Package Manager (NPM) `package.json` configuration file while strictly preserving the formatting of the existing JSON syntax and intentionally skipping version constraint formulas.

 Example
 -------